-The number 11-100 arms companies from the top-100 (see table 2: Holdings in the Defence industry, top 11-100) are producing 183.895,10 US\$ worth of military equipment.
-Which is just below of what the first ten are producing.
-In total the top-100 weapon production is valued at 386 billion US\$.

-Of those, only 51 companies, with a total defence production of 137 billion US\$, have no known holding or establishment in the Netherlands.

-With a total defence production of 34 billion US\$ 18 have an establishment, but not a known holding in the Netherlands.
+The number 11-100 arms companies from the top 100 (see table 2: Holdings in the Defence industry, top 11-100) are producing \$184 billion worth of military equipment, a little less than that made by the top ten.
+In total the top-100 weapon production is valued at \$392.6 billion.
+Of those, only 52 companies, with a total defence production of \$148 billion, have no known holding or establishment in the Netherlands.
+18 with a total defence production of \$42 billion have an establishment, but not a known holding in the Netherlands.

-Which leaves 31 companies with one or more holding structures in the Netherlands.
-This is one third of all corporations, with a value of production by those 31 of 215 billion US\$.
-So of every two dollars earned with weapon production, one is having the Netherlands backing up its financial structures.
+Which leaves 30 companies with one or more holding structures in the Netherlands.
+This is one third of all corporations, with a value of production by those of \$203 billion.
+So one of every two dollars earned with weapon production has financial structures based in the Netherlands."

-Thales Real Estate is a holding of one of the biggest Dutch arms manufacturers, with many companies, and daughter of the French Thales company (listed no. 12).
-This year a new brance was added to the holding structure, with HTSP B.V. with as the only shareholder Thales Real Estate, governed by Thales Nederland B.V.
+One of the significant companies in this list for the Netherlands is Thales Real Estate, a holding of one of the biggest Dutch arms manufacturers, along with many companies, and daughter company of the French Thales company (listed no. 12).
+This year a new branch was added to the holding structure, with HTSP B.V. registered as the only shareholder in Thales Real Estate, governed by Thales Nederland B.V.